-Will I lose connectivity if one of my ExpressRoute links fail?
+Is connectivity lost if one of my ExpressRoute links fail?

-Multiple ExpressRoute circuits from different peering locations or up to four connections from the same peering location can be connected to the same virtual network to provide high-availability in the case that a single circuit becomes unavailable.
+Multiple ExpressRoute circuits from different peering locations or up to four connections from the same peering location can be connected to the same virtual network to provide high-availability in the case a single circuit becomes unavailable.
 You can then assign higher weights to one of the local connections to prefer a specific circuit.
-It's strongly recommended that customers setup at least two ExpressRoute circuits to avoid single points of failure.
+It's recommended that your setup has at least two ExpressRoute circuits to avoid single points of failure.

-It's highly recommended when customers are using Microsoft peering to access Azure public services like Azure Storage or Azure SQL, and customers that are using Microsoft peering for Microsoft 365 that they implement multiple circuits in different peering locations to avoid single points of failure.
-Customers can either advertise the same prefix on both circuits and use AS PATH prepending or advertise different prefixes to determine path from on-premises.
+We recommended when you're using Microsoft peering to access Azure public services like Azure Storage, Azure SQL, or you're using Microsoft peering for Microsoft 365 that you implement multiple circuits in different peering locations to avoid single points of failure.
+You can either advertise the same prefix on both circuits and use AS PATH prepending or advertise different prefixes to determine path from on-premises.

 See here for designing for high availability.

-You can achieve high availability by connecting up to 4 ExpressRoute circuits in the same peering location to your virtual network, or by connecting up to 16 ExpressRoute circuits in different peering locations (for example, Singapore, Singapore2) to your virtual network.
-If one ExpressRoute circuit goes down, connectivity will fail over to another ExpressRoute circuit.
+You can achieve high availability by connecting up to 4 ExpressRoute circuits in the same peering location to your virtual network.
+You can also connect up to 16 ExpressRoute circuits in different peering locations to your virtual network.
+For example, Singapore and Singapore2.
+If one ExpressRoute circuit disconnects, connectivity fails over to another ExpressRoute circuit.
 By default, traffic leaving your virtual network is routed based on Equal Cost Multi-path Routing (ECMP).
-You can use Connection Weight to prefer one circuit to another.
+You can use connection weight to prefer one circuit to another.
 For more information, see Optimizing ExpressRoute Routing.